saltyorg/docs/docs/reference/server.md

 The install assumes that this is a fresh setup without anything else installed.
 If your server has things like Docker preinstalled, chances are the installer will fail with a non-obvious error.

-In other words, you should not upgrade your Ubuntu 18.04 machine running Cloudbox or PlexGuide to Ubuntu 20.04 and then install Saltbox on top of it.
+In other words, you should not upgrade your Ubuntu 18.04 machine running Cloudbox to Ubuntu 20.04 and then install Saltbox on top of it.
 You should wipe the machine, install 20.04 or 22.04 fresh and start there.

 Typically this server is remote to you; you can install on a home server, keeping in mind some [home server considerations](#home-server-considerations)